galaxyproject/galaxy-hub/src/mailing-lists/index.md

 # Searching

 You can search all lists at any of the archives above.
-We recommend using [Galaxy Search](/src/search/index.md) to search all mailing list archives and [BioStar forum posts](https://biostar.usegalaxy.org/).
+We recommend using [Galaxy Search](/src/search/index.md) to search all mailing list archives and [online forum posts](https://help.galaxyproject.org/).

 # Subscribing and Unsubscribing